-In this blog, we are delving into some of the advantages and disadvantages of polyclonal and monoclonal antibodies, as well as explaining the main differences between mouse and rabbit antibodies used for research.
-As in Antibody Essentials Part 3, we want you to continue thinking about antibodies as though you were producing them yourself because having the right mindset is key to producing immunoassay results you can trust.
+In this blog series, we are delving into some of the advantages and disadvantages of polyclonal and monoclonal antibodies, as well as explaining the main differences between mouse and rabbit antibodies used for research.
+As in Antibody Essentials Part 3, where we covered how antibody technology has evolved, we want you to continue thinking about antibodies as though you were producing them yourself because having the right mindset is key to producing immunoassay results you can trust.

 Table of Contents

 - Antibody Clonality

 - Pros and Cons: Rabbit vs Mouse as Host Species

 Antibody Clonality: What’s in a Word?

 Previously, in Antibody Essentials Part 2, we discussed classifying antibodies, and we noted that one way of doing this is to categorize them as either polyclonal or monoclonal.
 But as you are likely aware, the term “cloning” is quite flexible—it can be used to refer to copying and editing genetic sequences, to manipulating and expanding the cells carrying those genes, or even to cloning entire organisms—so what does it mean here?